 Things To Consider

-It Has A Very Different Taste
+Kefir Has A Very Different Taste

 Depending on how it’s made, yogurt can be anywhere from thick and creamy to thin and slightly runny.
-Kefir is more like thick milk in that it’s more runny and for drinking than it is creamy and for spooning.
+Kefir is more like thick milk because it’s more runny for drinking than it is creamy and for spooning.
 Think of it as somewhat of a cross between buttermilk and yogurt.
 Again, I’d consider adding it to a smoothie or something if it’s going to be an issue – A happy and healthy gut is definitely worth the small sacrifice.

 It Might Be A Little Much If You Suffer From An Autoimmune Disease

 We’ve already determined that this type of bacteria is also in kefir, but the other beneficial bacteria that are included help balance everything out better.
-That’s not to say that you’re going to be able to drink gallons of the stuff with absolutely no repercussions whatsoever (after all, we all know that too much of a good thing isn’t any better for you that too much of a bad thing), but you shouldn’t have as many issues if you make the switch.
+That’s not to say that you’re going to be able to drink gallons of the stuff with absolutely no repercussions whatsoever (after all, we all know that too much of a good thing isn’t any better for you than too much of a bad thing), but you shouldn’t have as many issues if you make the switch.